MileHacker Logo

 The Yélo system mainly consists of a comprehensive network of bus lines.
 La Rochelle does not have tram or metro lines within the city itself.
 The buses cover the city center, connect to surrounding neighborhoods, and reach attractions like the Aquarium and Port des Minimes.

 The central hub for most Yélo bus lines is Place de Verdun, located in the heart of the city center.
-From here, buses radiate out to various parts of La Rochelle.
+From here, buses radiate out and about to various parts of La Rochelle.
 Route maps are available online on the official Yélo website (yelo.agglo-larochelle.fr) and at major bus stops.

 Unique Water Options